syncfusion-content/blazor-docs/blazor/diagram/nodes/interaction.md

 Also, drag the node during the interaction.

 * An object can be dragged by clicking and dragging it.
 When multiple elements are selected, dragging any one of the selected elements moves all the selected elements.
-* When you drag the elements in the diagram, the [PositionChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanging) and [PositionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanged) events get triggered and allowing you to customize the position change behavior.
+* When you drag the elements in the diagram, the [PositionChanging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanging) and [PositionChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_PositionChanged) events get triggered and do customization on those events.

 ![Dragging Node at Runtime in Blazor Diagram](../images/blazor-diagram-drag-node.gif)